jdevfullstack/github-stats-guide/README.md

 ## Commits
 Commits are very easy to generate, simply create a private repo named `test` so that it will look like you are testing GitHub or any bug.
-Now, make sure that you turn on the include private commits in the API.
+Now, make sure that you turn on private commits in the API.
 Then you want to have say 2k to 3k commits, it does not mean you are coding, simply create a file